php-repos/phpkg-documentations/getting-started.md

     }
 }
 ```

 > **Note**
 > For more information about adding packages and versioning,
 > please check [add command documentation](http://saeghe.com/documentations/add-command).

 ### Add your entry points

-Saeghe will automatically add required codes for autoload used classes in your entry points.
+Saeghe will automatically add the required codes for autoloading used classes in your entry points.
-For example, let's say your entry point is in `public/index.php` file.
+For example, let's say your entry point is in the `public/index.php` file.
 Then by adding this file to the entry points config in the `saeghe.config.json` file,
-you tell saeghe to add required map and code for autoload to these files.
+you tell Saeghe to add the required map and code for autoloading to these files.

 ```json
 {